picosnitch

 - 👨👦 Since applications can call others to send/receive data for them, the parent executable and hash is also logged for each connection

-- 🧰 Pragmatic and minimalist design focussing on accurate detection with clear error reporting when it isn't possible
+- 🧰 Pragmatic and minimalist design focusing on accurate detection with clear and reliable error reporting when it isn't possible

 AUR for Arch and derivatives